apache/causeway-site/content/reference/services/publishing-service.md

         public Object serialize(EventMetadata metadata, EventPayload payload);
     }

-The serialized form returned by `EventSerializer` will typically be something like JSON, XML or a string.
-The signature of `serialize(...)` returns an object
-Although not necessary to implement `EventSerializer`, typically one should also for maximum flexibility, but its important to make sure that the `PublishingService` is able to handle the serialized form.
-Strings are a good lowest common denominator, but in some cases are type-safe equivalent, such as a `org.w3c.dom.Document` or an `org.json.JSONObject` might be returned instead.
+The serialized form returned by `EventSerializer` must be in a form that the `PublishingService` implementation is able to handle.
+Strings are a good lowest common denominator, but (if custom implementations of both `EventSerializer` and `PublishingService` were in use) then it might also be some other type, for example an `org.w3c.dom.Document` or an `org.json.JSONObject` might be returned instead.

 ### Fine-tuning the payload

 The `EventPayload` that is serialized identifies the object(s) being interacted with or changed, and in the case of the action invocation provides details of the action arguments and result (if any) of that action.
-However, the payload does not include the new state of these objects.
+However, the payload does not (by default) include the new state of these objects.
 It is therefore the responsibility of the subscriber to call back to Isis to determine any information that has not been published.

 Doing this is comparatively straightforward if using the Restful Object serializer and Restful Objects viewer; the JSON provided includes hrefs to the objects.

-In some circumstances, however, it may make more sense to eagerly "push" information about the change to the subscriber by including that state within the payload.
+In some circumstances, then, it may make more sense to eagerly "push" information about the change to the subscriber by including that state within the payload.

 To accomplish this, an implementation of a "`PayloadFactory`" must be specified in the annotation.
 For actions, implement `@PublishedAction.PayloadFactory`:

     public @interface PublishedAction {
         public interface PayloadFactory {